xtremelysocial/flat-blocks-pro/readme.txt

 * Adjust the bottom padding on featured images in the Latest Posts block.
 * Don't put bullets on Latest Posts block if it is the Grid layout. i.e. Only do it for list style.
 * Changed the menu and social link icon hover animations to use "ease-in" instead of "ease" (changed in theme.json).
+* Rename /src/sass folder to /src/scss
+* Add sass-watch.sh for devs to compile the /src/scss files to /assets/css

 = 1.4.5 =
 Jan 25, 2024